The game's menu screen. Yes, the 2010 part is not a typo.Wizorb

 - Dungeon Town: The first world.

-- Fake Difficulty: Jumping into the game and using the keyboard setup will probably frustrate players in the later levels, since eventually it becomes impossible for the paddle to keep up with the orb.
-This is because the base speed for the paddle is incredibly slow.
-What the game doesn't tell you is that not only can the paddle's speed be increased, but there's even a key (n) that will double the speed of the paddle.
+- Fake Difficulty: Jumping into the game and using the keyboard set-up will probably frustrate players in the later levels, since eventually it becomes impossible for the wand to keep up with the orb.
+This is because the base speed for the wand is incredibly slow.
+What the game doesn't tell you is that not only can the wand's speed be increased, but there's even a key (N) that will double its speed.